IHE/QRPH.CCG/input/pagecontent/CCG_v1_over.md

 ### Folder-and-CARDs Metaphor

 Included in the base common content model is a normative grammar related to how CCG artefacts are *defined*.
-Action research and prototyping into CCG formats was conducted by a joint team from Canada Health Infoway, Cancer Care Ontario, and Hamilton Health Sciences.
+Action research into CCG formats was conducted by a joint team from Canada Health Infoway, Cancer Care Ontario, and Hamilton Health Sciences.
 A working prototype was demonstrated at the 2020 IHE North American Connectathon.
 Informed by this research, and to support the concurrent execution of multiple CCGs, a **Folder-and-CARDs** metaphor is documented in Volume-3.
 Leveraging this model, one can think of a CCG as a set of care recommendations where each recommendation is described by a **CARD**.
 This model is illustrated in Figure 4.